project-meucci/thimm.github.io/docs/Farm Gate/A-small-farm-future.md

 ---
-title: A small farm future
+title: A Small Farm Future
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farm Gate  (2022-07-21)